The Elements (song): Description of the song

 And there may be many others, but they haven't been discovered.

-Lehrer had been a mathematics student and lecturer at Harvard; in the closing lines of the song, he pronounced "Harvard" and "discovered" in a parody of the non-rhotic Boston accent to make the two words rhyme, even though he did not normally speak with that accent.
+Lehrer had been a mathematics student and lecturer at Harvard; in the closing lines of the song, he pronounced "Harvard" and "discovered", affecting a Northeastern elite accent to make the two words rhyme.
 He accompanied himself on the piano while singing the song.

 Background

 The music of "The Elements" is arranged from the tune of the "Major-General's Song" from The Pirates of Penzance by Gilbert and Sullivan.
 Lehrer also drew inspiration from the song "Tschaikowsky (and Other Russians)", written by Ira Gershwin, which listed fifty Russian composers in a similar manner.

 "The Elements" differs musically from the "Major-General's Song" in that: